 Some cards offer more cash back on “this” while others more cash back on “that” — for some people, it can become complex and tedious.
 They just don’t want to put in the time or effort.
 Their motto: Keep it simple, stupid.

 Is this your attitude toward rewards?
-Then you should get the Capital One® Quicksilver® Cash Rewards Credit Card because it has the easiest-to-understand cash back program.
+Then you should get the Citi Double Cash Card because it has the simple, yet generous, cash back program.

-For no annual fee, you get a unlimited 1.5% cash back on everything you purchase.
-That’s it.
-How’s that for simple?
+For no annual fee, you get a unlimited 1% cash back on everything you purchase.
+Plus, whenever you pay your balance, get another 1% cash back on the payment amount (e.g., a $1,000 payment toward your card balance means you get $10 cash back).
 No bonus categories to track.
 No spending limits to avoid.

-In the end, though, the simple cash back program should be the primary reason that you go with the Quicksilver card.
+In the end, though, the simple cash back program should be the primary reason that you go with the Double Cash card.

-- Pros: Simple 1.5% cash back program on all purchases
+- Pros: Earn up to 2% cash back on all purchases with no limits

 American Express Blue Cash Preferred